 “Basically, we drew on our aeronautical know-how for the benefit of golf,” says Olivier Colas.
 The upshot is a range of putters combining performance, precision and visual aesthetics that have already won over plenty of professional golfers from around the world.

-To design and manufacture its putters, ARGOLF turned to its research and development (R&D) department, which uses an integrated NX™ software solution from product lifecycle management (PLM) specialist Siemens PLM Software that includes NX CAD for design, NX CAM for manufacturing and Teamcenter® software for managing manufacturing data.
+To design and manufacture its putters, ARGOLF turned to its research and development (R&D) department, which uses an integrated NX™ software solution from product lifecycle management (PLM) specialist Siemens Digital Industries Software that includes NX CAD for design, NX CAM for manufacturing and Teamcenter® software for managing manufacturing data.

 The overall process is as follows: The design office uses hand-drawn sketches drawn by Olivier Colas to create 3D models in NX.
 The teams involved collaborate to optimize the design while observing the technical specifications imposed by the regulatory authorities, the United States Golf Association (USGA) and the Royal and Ancient Golf Club of St Andrews (R&A) in St Andrews, Fife, Scotland.

 Once the final design has been resolved, the computer-aided design (CAD) models are prepared for machining using NX CAM.
 Four or five prototypes are then produced in a series of two.
 These prototypes are passed on to golfers so that they can assess their feel and performance.
 Based on their feedback, the design office carries out adjustments to finalize the end product.

 The final model is then submitted to the federation for approval.
 Only then can the putters be mass produced on the Armor Meca production site’s dedicated machining centers.
 They are controlled using a 3D measuring machine calibrated to the nearest micron.